-Whether searching for your first instrument or your tenth, this article provides advancing musicians with the knowledge they need and an instrument evaluation plan that includes a check list to ensure your success.
+Whether searching for your first or tenth instrument, this article provides advancing musicians with the knowledge they need and an instrument evaluation plan that includes a checklist to ensure your success.

-Unfortunately, in today’s marketplace there are conflicting messages that make it difficult to know which instrument is right for you.
-Don’t worry, we cut through the noise, focus on the things that matter and make sure your search for that next special instrument is a rewarding and fruitful experience.
+Unfortunately, in today’s marketplace, conflicting messages make it difficult to know which instrument is right for you.
+Don’t worry; we cut through the noise, focus on the things that matter and make sure your search for that next special instrument is a rewarding and fruitful experience.

-Many of you have found your way to this article because you submitted an instrument questionnaire form telling us a little about what you are looking for in your next instrument.
-Based on your responses, we were able to present three instruments that you should try.
-You also received (or will soon receive) a few short email messages that very briefly describe what is contained in this article.
-If you have not completed this questionnaire and would like to receive our suggestions and messages to help you succeed in you next instrument purchase, please <click here for a personalized list of the three instruments we think you should try>.
+Many of you have found your way to this article because you submitted an instrument questionnaire telling us a little about what you are looking for in your next instrument.
+Based on your responses, we were able to present two instruments that you should try.
+You also received (or will soon receive) a few short email messages that briefly describe what is contained in this article.
+If you have not completed this questionnaire and would like to receive our suggestions and messages to help you succeed in your next instrument purchase, please click here for a personalized list of instruments we think you should try.

-The journey to find your prefect “partner” is sure to explore a wide range of instruments.
+The journey to find your perfect “partner” is sure to explore a wide range of instruments.
 Each instrument displays subtle differences and presents itself in a variety of ways.
-We have found that the difference between each instrument can generally be broken down into three categories: Tonal Quality, Playability, and Character.
-Although simple, the way these categories express themselves and interact with each other in an instrument will make the difference in whether or not it is right for you.
+We have found that the difference between each instrument can generally be broken down into three categories: Tonal Quality, Playability, and Character (or Personality).
+Although simple, how these categories express themselves and interact with each other in an instrument will make the difference in whether or not it is right for you.
 Your ideal instrument should embody traits that complement your chosen playing style while teaching you how to improve your playing.

-Please note: This article is a comprehensive overview that is intended to provided advanced and advancing musicians with everything they need to help them select their next instrument.
-If you are a beginner, student or intermediate level player many of the ideas and concepts explained here may not yet apply to you.
-We are developing another version of this article that will be more helpful to you at this point in your journey – Coming August 30, 2021 with its associated instrument evaluation check off list.
+Please note: This article is a comprehensive overview intended to provide advanced and advancing musicians with everything they need to help them select their next instrument.
+If you are a beginner, student, or intermediate-level player, many of the ideas and concepts explained here may not yet apply to you.
+We have developed another version of this article that will be more helpful to you at this point in your journey – How to find an instrument to help you become a musician.